Benchmark

 for the classifications of the simulated readsresults/confusion_matrix.png

-for the confusion matrix of whole genome classificationsresults/mismatches_confusion_matrix.png
+for the confusion matrix of genome assembly classificationsresults/mismatches_confusion_matrix.png

-for a confusion matrix filtered on mismatches of whole genome classificationsresults/stats.txt
+for a confusion matrix filtered on mismatches of genome assembly classificationsresults/stats.txt

 for the statistics of the benchmark run